 Generally, the wider, longer, and thicker the board, the heavier it will be.
 Let’s assume you’re a beginner and don’t want your first purchase to exceed $1,000.
 In that case, choose a board measuring between 27″ to 30″ length-wise.

 Once you choose the length, you shouldn’t worry about the width.
 That’s because an e-board’s width is usually proportional to its length.
 As for width, understand that the sleeker the e-skateboard, the lighter.
 But the sleekest boards also tend to be the priciest.

 2. Choosing an E-board with Low Motor Power

 An electric skateboard banks on the power generated by its motor or motors to propel you forward.
-The amount of raw motor capacity you need is a function of the nature of terrain you’ll be riding.
+The amount of raw motor capacity you need is a function of the nature of the terrain you’ll be riding.